 Recap: The Haunting Hour aka: The Haunting Hour The Series

 The Haunting Hour is a Canadian-American half-hour horror anthology series adapted from R.L.
-Stine's The Haunting Hour and The Nightmare Hour anthology books (though most of the episodes aren't based on either of them and play out as Goosebumps stories with a dark side to themnote "Scarecrow," "Brush With Madness," and "My Imaginary Friend" are pretty much Darker and Edgier takes on "The Scarecrow Walks at Midnight," "Attack of the Mutant" and "My Best Friend is Invisible" or are based on legends and mythsnote "The Weeping Woman," "Red Eye," "A Creature Was Stirring," "Pool Shark," and "Terrible Love" or classic literaturenote "Headshot" and "Bad Feng Shui" are based on The Picture of Dorian Gray and The Joy Luck Club, respectively).
+Stine's The Haunting Hour and The Nightmare Hour anthology books (though most of the episodes aren't based on either of them and play out as Goosebumps stories with a dark side to themnote "Scarecrow," "Brush With Madness," and "My Imaginary Friend" are pretty much Darker and Edgier takes on "The Scarecrow Walks at Midnight," "Attack of the Mutant" and "My Best Friend is Invisible" respectively or are based on legends and mythsnote "The Weeping Woman," "Red Eye," "A Creature Was Stirring," "Pool Shark," and "Terrible Love" or classic literaturenote "Headshot" and "Bad Feng Shui" are based on The Picture of Dorian Gray and The Joy Luck Club, respectively).
 The series started on October 29, 2010 with the two-part episode, "Really You," but the actual series started on Christmas (December 25) of 2010 with "A Creature Was Stirring."This show has now completed its fourth season (or, more accurately, the second half of season three, as the episodes from "Seance" to "Uncle Howee" have been produced for the third season, but in America and Canada, aired as season four episodes.
 Children's and family cable networks in Israel, Brazil, and some Spanish-speaking countries air season three as one entire season instead of splitting them in half).
-Currently, it's unknown whether this show will come back with new episodes or if it has ended (there is strong evidence to the latter, as Spooksville has become more popular and is airing more reruns and new episodes on The Hub).
+Currently, the show has been renewed for a fifth season, coming October 2014.

 open/close all folders